-As an industrial marketing agency, we hear this and similar questions often from manufacturing companies who are in the early stages of digital transformation:
+When we work with our clients to use marketing to drive manufacturing sales growth, we hear this question often from manufacturing companies who are in the early stages of digital transformation:

 I already have strong industrial sales.
 Do I really need marketing, too?

-Typically, they’ve built a strong sales practice and haven’t traditionally invited marketing to the table, instead relying on their marketing team to fulfill sales requests and provide sales support deep into the sales process.
+Typically, these manufacturers have built a strong sales practice and haven’t traditionally invited marketing to the table, instead relying on their marketing team to fulfill sales requests and provide sales support deep into the sales process.

-While a solid sales team is arguably one of the most important factors in predicting success in a traditional industrial company, industrial sales has completely changed.
+While a solid sales team is arguably one of the most important factors in predicting success, industrial sales has completely changed.
 Buyers are relying less on suppliers for information during the purchasing process (and engaging less with your sales team as a result).

-The emergence of digital technology has fundamentally shifted the communication dynamic between B2B business and customer, and relying solely on a stellar sales department to generate, engage with, and close the most qualified leads is no longer the name of the game.
+The emergence of digital technology has fundamentally shifted the communication dynamic between B2B business and customer.
+Gone are the days when manufacturers relied solely on a stellar sales department to generate, engage with, and close the most qualified leads.
+Digital marketing is now essential to growth strategies for manufacturing companies.

 To stay top-of-mind for current and future customers, a strategic marketing and sales alignment in manufacturing is becoming more necessity and less luxury.
 Let’s explore some of the reasons why.

-As the digital ground beneath our feet continues to shift, industrial sales has to become increasingly personalized to remain relevant and be effective.
+As the digital ground beneath our feet continues to shift, manufacturing marketing and sales must become increasingly personalized to remain relevant and be effective.
 Most buyers are more willing to schedule a meeting or take a phone call from someone with whom they are familiar, and marketing can play a critical role in creating that individualized awareness before sales engages.
-A goal of industrial marketing is to foster that familiarity through various communication channels prior to a rep picking up the phone.
+Achieving manufacturing sales growth begins with fostering that familiarity through various communication channels prior to a rep picking up the phone.

 Creating awareness through consistent, targeted messaging and valuable sales enablement content develops an early rapport between your company and a buyer.
 When a buyer has an initial connection to your company or has already shown genuine interest in your industrial products and services, they will be more likely to engage earlier in the process.
 Personalized marketing not only creates more leads, it creates more valuable leads for your sales team.